Manami Toyota: All Japan Women's Pro-Wrestling (1987–2002)

 On August 24, 1994 Toyota once again squared off against Kyoko Inoue and defeated her to unify the IWA and All Pacific Singles Championships.
 Toyota’s run with the two titles was not to last long.
 On October 9, Inoue gained a measure of revenge against Toyota, as Kyoko and her partner Takako Inoue (no relation) won the WWWA Tag Team Championship from Toyota and Yamada.
 Toyota then vacated her All Pacific Championship, prior to her first WWWA Heavyweight Championship match against the monstrous Aja Kong at AJW’s Queendom III show, on March 26, 1995.
 The match saw Toyota reach the summit of AJW when she won and became the 39th WWWA World Single Champion.
 On May 7, Toyota defended her crown against arch-rival Kyoko Inoue at the Korakuen Hall, where the two fought to a 60-minute time limit draw.
 Despite piledrivers on the floor, German suplexes off the top rope, and multiple finishers, neither combatant was able to secure outright victory.
 Nonetheless, Toyota retained, and the match was voted Match of the Year for 1995 in the Wrestling Observer Newsletter.
-Manami Toyota is also the only woman to have competed in 14 matches that were given a 5-Star rating by the Wrestling Observer.
+Manami Toyota is also the only woman to have competed in 13 matches that were given a 5-Star rating by the Wrestling Observer.

 The following month, Toyota lost the WWWA Championship to former champion Aja Kong, on June 27.
 Toyota soon recovered from the loss.
 In 1995, she won the AJW Grand Prix tournament, securing her position as the number one contender for the WWWA Championship.
 Before she received her title opportunity, she faced Akira Hokuto at AJW's Destiny show on September 2, 1995.
 On December 4, she finally received her title shot and defeated then-champion Dynamite Kansai to become a two-time world champion.
 Over the next 12 months, Toyota made three successful defenses of her WWWA title.
 In December 1996 she came up against long term rival Kyoko Inoue and lost in a match that saw the All Pacific and IWA Women's World titles unified with the WWWA Title.

 On November 28, 1998, Toyota faced the legendary Chigusa Nagayo in a one-time-only legends bout that saw arguably the two best female wrestlers ever go at it.
 Nagayo came out victorious in a 15-minute match.

+GAEA Japan (2002-2004)

 Toyota was brought in by Aja Kong to Chigusa Nagayo's Gaea Japan wrestling group.
 She feuded with her old partner Toshiyo Yamada, as well as Dynamite Kansai.
 She competed there from 2002 to 2004 before moving on.

+Freelance (2004–2017)

 Toyota put her wrestler career on hiatus after her August 2007 Tribute Show, where she wrestled in every match.
 She returned to action in the following year.
 On a Wrestling Observer poll taken on March 20, 2009, Toyota was voted as the greatest female wrestler of all time, garnering 31% of the vote.